Home Compare IBKR vs SHC.L

 Interactive Brokers Group vs Shaftesbury Capital: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Shaftesbury Capital carrying a narrow edge on valuation.
-Interactive Brokers still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+Shaftesbury Capital leads structurally, with valuation as the clearest single gap between the two profiles.
+Interactive Brokers still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Interactive Brokers carries the stronger setup — intact trend against Shaftesbury Capital's broken trend.
 That leaves a split case: the structural lead stays with Shaftesbury Capital, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (IBKR: Russell 1000, SHC.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (IBKR: S&P 500, SHC.L: STOXX 600).

 Trajectory Similarity